 Amanda decided to take the plunge, by the way, and she's getting in touch with the festival organiser this week.
 With an authentic, honest and personal approach, I don't think she can go wrong.

 How could this advice help you move forward with your career change?
-Let us know in the comments below.
+Let me know in the comments below.